Latest from Innovate UK: MKTPs

 The business and the University jointly recruit an Associate, who is employed by the University to work at the company premises.
 They will gain valuable industrial experience as well as project management skills.
 The Associate will spend a portion of their time on personal and professional development.
 Around 60% of Associates are offered a permanent and full-time position by the business when the KTP is complete.

 KTPs bring strategic benefits to a business, with a strong academic challenge.
 KTPs normally last between two and three years.
+You can search the KTP UK site for jobs.

 The KTP team